Preschools see sharp drop in funding: study

 Monday's report highlights the disparities not only in access to available preschool programs across various states but also in their quality.

-"Not only are we stalled, but it really matters what your zip code is," said Steven Barnett, who directs the Rutgers-based institute.
+"Not only are we stalled, but it really matters what your zip code is," said Steven Barnett, who directs the Rutgers institute.

 Few states met the institute's 10 benchmarks to assess quality such as teacher training, learning standards and class size, in large part due to funding cuts, the report said.